deebov/react-movie-app/Readme.md

 $ npm build
 ```

-To serve the app and use it you should instals `serve`.
+To serve the app and use it you should install `serve` package.
 To install it run this command:

 ```sh
 $ yarn global add serve